RahmaBilal/readme-generator/README.md

   ## Description:
-    bgfvd
+    The readme-generator should create a personalised readme file based off of the users responses to the series of prompted questions

   ## Usage:
-    bgfvd
+    Run the node.js command on terminal and add answerws to the prompted questions

   ## Installation
-    csgbfvd
+    Clone the repository and run npm install

   ## License:
-    MIT
+    ISC

-Find out more on: https://opensource.org/licenses/MIT
+Find out more on: https://opensource.org/licenses/ISC

   ## Contributing:
-    gbdfvz
+    Myself

   ## Tests:
-    gbfvd
+    Run node index.js to start and answer the prompted questions

   ## Questions:
-    If you have any queries about this project or you would like to contribute, then please contact me on gbfvd.
+    If you have any queries about this project or you would like to contribute, then please contact me on rahma.bilal15@gmail.com.
-    This repo can be viewed at https://github.com/gbfvdx
+    This repo can be viewed at https://github.com/RahmaBilal